 This bacon is amazing served hot out of the oven.
 You might be like me and be unable to resist snacking on a few pieces right away.

-It’s divine all on its own or served up with all your breakfast favourites.
+It’s divine all on its own or served up with all your breakfast favorites.
 My mouth is watering thinking of a few strips of this bacon alongside a stack of Banana Peanut Butter Chip Pancakes or French Toast.

 Doesn’t sound like just about the BEST breakfast?
 (Or breakfast for dinner?)

 - rimmed baking sheet